devhl-labs/ScheduledServices/README.md

     protected override async Task ExecuteScheduledTaskAsync(CancellationToken cancellationToken)
     {
-        // any async work
-        // errors will be logged
+        // Errors will be logged.
+They will not crash the program, nor prevent recurring services from running again.
+        // To change this behaviour, override OnExecutionError.
     }

     protected override ValueTask<TimeSpan> GetDelayBeforeExecutionAsync(CancellationToken cancellationToken)
     {
-        // optionally you can compute the delay here
+        // Optionally you can compute the delay here.
+        // This controls when the service FIRST executes after the program starts.
+        // It overrides whatever value is in the IConfiguration.
+    }

+    protected override ValueTask<TimeSpan> GetDelayBetweenExecutionAsync(CancellationToken cancellationToken)
+    {
+        // This controls the delay BETWEEN executions in a recurring service.
+        // It overrides whatever value is in the IConfiguration.
     }
 }
 ```